KxSystems/docs/docs/wp/parse-trees.md

 Kdb+ is a database management system which ships with the general-purpose and database language q.
 Q is an embedded domain-specific language implemented in the k programming language, sometimes known as k4.
 The q interpreter can switch between q and k modes and evaluate expressions written in k as well as q.

-The k language is for Kx implementors.
+The k language is for KX implementors.
-It is not documented or supported for use outside Kx.
+It is not documented or supported for use outside KX.
 All the same functionality is available in the much more readable q language.
 However in certain cases, such as debugging, a basic understanding of some k syntax can be useful.

 The `q.k` file is part of the standard installation of q and loads into each q session on startup.
 It defines many of the q keywords in terms of k.
 To see how a q keyword is defined in terms of k we could check the `q.k` file or simply enter it into the q prompt: